Back in the day, VW's were everywhere and finding a decent used one for sale was no

 gently up and down to see if it's loose.
 If it is, look underneath the car to see if the bumper bracket

-9. Worn Out Clutch In A VW
+9. Worn Out Clutch In A Vintage VW

 A worn out clutch is common in an old VW, and is sometimes the reason the owner